rmarganti/json-api/packages/jason-api/README.md

 Consume and manipulate [JSON API standard](http://jsonapi.org/) data in Redux with scary ease.

+## Documentation

+The full documentation for JasonAPI can be [found here](https://rmarganti.github.io/json-api/jason-api/).

 ## Note

 All the following examples are written in Typescript in order to demonstrate